 1) Official Guide

-First and foremost, you’ll need the official guide for the test you’re taking – either the ACT or SAT.
+First and foremost, you’ll need the official guide for the test you’re taking – either the The Official SAT Study Guide or The Official Act Prep Guide.
 The official guides are critical resources because they are the only books with official exams, produced by the College Board or ACT organization.
 Like most serious ACT/SAT tutors, I never work with unofficial tests.

 Note on the official guide for those taking the SAT: